ArsenijN/MagicTP/DEVLOG.md

 # Upcoming changes:
+- [] Allow to enable and disable different parts of the MagicTP (like location disclosure that didn't added previously)
+- [ ] Add more Forge Minecraft versions (test what versions are supported)
+- [ ] Workout with Fabric
+- [ ] Test out the Neoforge and Quilt
+- [ ] Change locale message so it will be shown every time locale was changed to the uncompatible (and show the list of compatible like "..., compatible locales was: [en_us, uk_ua, ru_ru], change to one of them for proper message suppression. ...")
+- [ ]
 - [ ] More verbose debugging (later)
 - [ ] `/rtp` with ranges (like `/rtp 12500 5` where `12500` was base coordinates and `5` was margin; margin`×100`, no floating point allowed, min `1`)
 - [ ] make `/rtp` works with config for default /rtp behaviour